 - Reduce heat and simmer until kale is tender, about 5 minutes.

-- Serve topped with shredded Parmesan cheese, if desired.
+- Serve sprinkled with grated Parmesan cheese, if desired.

 If provided, nutritional info is a courtesy, is not guaranteed and should only be considered as a guideline.

 Inspired by Real Simple